Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Crestmead's median income among taxpayers is $46,171 and the average is $48,193.
-This is lower than national averages.
-Greater Brisbane has a median of $58,236 and an average of $72,799.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Crestmead's median income among taxpayers is $46,171 with an average of $48,193.
+This is lower than the national average.
+Greater Brisbane has a median income of $58,236 and an average of $72,799.
 Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $50,747 (median) and $52,969 (average).
-Census data indicates Crestmead's household, family, and personal incomes rank modestly between the 25th and 33rd percentiles.
-Income distribution shows 38.8% of Crestmead's population falls within the $1,500 - $2,999 range, with surrounding regions displaying similar patterns at 33.3%.
-Housing affordability pressures are severe, with only 80.4% of income remaining, ranking at the 29th percentile.
+Census data shows household, family, and personal incomes in Crestmead rank modestly between the 25th and 33rd percentiles.
+Income distribution indicates that 38.8% of Crestmead's population, equating to 5,004 individuals, fall within the $1,500 - $2,999 income range, similar to the surrounding region where 33.3% occupy this range.
+Housing affordability pressures are severe in Crestmead, with only 80.4% of income remaining after housing costs, ranking at the 29th percentile.

 Frequently Asked Questions - Income